-2.13.8 Correct handling of client credentials assertion validation failure d) It checks that the audience claim in the client credentials assertion matches its own type.
+2.13.8 Correct handling of client credentials assertion validation failure

-The verification of the Client credentials assertion shall be performed by the receiving node, i.e., NF Service Producer in the following way:
+The verification of the Client credentials assertion shall be performed by the receiving node, i.e., NRF or NF Service Producer in the following way:

-- a) It validates the signature of the JSON Web Signature (JWS) as described in RFC 7515. - b) If validates the timestamp (iat) and/or the expiration time (exp) as specified in RFC 7519. - c) If the receiving node is the NF Service Producer, the NF service Producer validates the expiration time and it may validate the timestamp.
+- a) It validates the signature of the JSON Web Signature (JWS) as described in RFC 7515. - b) If validates the timestamp (iat) and/or the expiration time (exp) as specified in RFC 7519.

+- i) If the receiving node is the NF Service Producer, the NF service Producer validates the expiration time and it may validate the timestamp. - c) It checks that the audience claim in the client credentials assertion matches its own type.